htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Release Notes:

-..
-HTCondor version 10.4.1 released on Month Date, 2023.
+- HTCondor version 10.4.1 released on April 12, 2023.

-- HTCondor version 10.4.1 not yet released.

-- Prelimary support for Ubuntu 20.04 (Focal Fossa) on PowerPC (ppc64le).
+- Prelimary support for Ubuntu 20.04 (Focal Fossa) on PowerPC (ppc64el).
   :jira:`1668`

 New Features: